yandex/rep/docs/parallel.rst

 Parallel computing
 ==================

-Many problems in machine learning require training several or many classifiers.
+Many problems in machine learning require training several or many estimators.
-At the same time in applications training single model can take from minuted to hours.
+At the same time in applications single model training can take from minutes to hours.

-In order to get things done faster, we can use parallel computing.
+In order to get things done faster we can use parallel computing.

 Such meta-algorithms as: